OfficialKrisHass/Copper-Engine/Documentation/Guide/06 - Physics.md

 }
 ```

-Now in the editor, let's create a new empty entity and add a RigidBody component, BoxCollider component, and the new Trigger component.
+Now in the editor, let's create a new empty entity and add a `RigidBody` component, `BoxCollider` component, and the new `TriggerTest` component.

 ![image caption](Media/06/Trigger1.png)

 ![image caption](Media/06/Trigger2.png)

-Don't forget to mark the RigidBody as static, no gravity, and the collider as a trigger.
+Don't forget to mark the RigidBody as static with no gravity, and the collider as a trigger.

 Now move it up and either to the left or right of the player, like this.